mrmin123/kancolle-auto/README.md

 ### Windows
 1. Install Python, Java JRE 8, and Sikuli (options 2, 5) as needed
     * Make sure that you have the `tessdata` folder in the `libs` folder of your Sikuli directory.
-If it's missing, try re-installing Sikuli with options 1 and 5 checked, run the IDE (this should generate the `tessdata` folder), and then move it out of the `libs` folder, then reinstall Sikuli with options 2 and 5 checked
+If it's missing, try deleting the `libs` folder so Sikuli re-generates the folder with the `tessdata` files.
+If that still doesn't work, try re-installing Sikuli with options 1 and 5 checked, run the IDE (this should generate the `tessdata` folder), and then move it out of the `libs` folder, then reinstall Sikuli with options 2 and 5 checked
 2. Clone this project somewhere
 3. Modify `config.ini` to fit your needs
 4. Open KanColle in your favorite program (default: Chrome) and go to the Home screen